The NJ Cannabis Regulatory Commission (NJCRC) approved 68 conditional, adult-use cannabis cultivation and manufacturing licenses.

 NJ Kindness did not accept the award.
 The next highest-scoring applicant in South Jersey was PEMAA LLC, so they won the award.

-It was approved 4-1, with Barker dissenting.
+The CRC approved the application 4-1, with Barker dissenting.

 “We may be getting closer to getting those cultivators online and serving patients,” he said.